maxgohren/ESPip-Boy/devlogs/August2025-TheRealWorkHasBegun.md

+# August 27 2025 - Wednesday 06:12 PM
+A light day today, just some reading and part selection for UFL antennas and learning that MH1 (NOT MH4) is compatible with UFL.
+I like the ESP32-WROOM-32UE with the UFL antenna, it will make my case smaller, because I won't need the PCB antenna sticking out over the side of the board.
+I can instead poke it through the case and then wrap it around and adhere it to the case!
+This should result in better signal as the UFL antenna's have better signal.
+The only problem is they expect 5mm of keepout area behind the case (on the inside) which is kinda goofy.
+I'll have to see if that is necessary or I can just avoid it.
+If I can't, I may just use the 5mm of PCB antenna then on the inside.

+I also did some reading and found some resources about USBC.
+I would like to have it on my board but there are obviously some more complicated design considerations, but I believe it is only adding a pull-down resistor to a CC line (what is a CC line?) and connecting the pairs of D+/D- lines together.

 # August 27 2025 - Wednesday 12:48 AM
 A nice night working on A2DP connectivity with the SD card.
 Works OK-ish.
 I can literally block the signal with my hand, and "wearing" (holding the breadboard